Wool Work of Sail Assisted 4 Masted British Steamship

 learned their craft through their daily routines of repairing the ship’s sails and taking care of their uniforms.
 They made

 their bunks when not being worked on.
-These sailors were knowledgeable about their ships and their surroundings and were skilled
+These sailors were knowledgeable about their ships and their surroundings.
+They were skilled

 are magnified by being self-taught and creating their works for the satisfaction they gave since there was no profit motive.